Critical analysis on the reproducibility of visual quality assessment using deep features: Visual quality assessment based on deep features

 \subsection{Comparison of approaches}

-The general approach for \svr{}, \lstm{}, and \multi{} can be broken down to three stages.
+The general approach for \lstmt{}, \svrt{}, \deepbiqt{}, and \multit{} can be broken down to three stages.
 In the following we illustrate the differences at each stage, respectively.

-The first stage common to all three methods is the fine-tuning of a DCNN network.
-While the publications compare different feature extraction networks, the choice makes no difference from a conceptual standpoint.
+The first stage common to all four methods is the fine-tuning of a pre-trained DCNN network.
+While the publications utilize and compare different feature extraction networks, the choice makes no difference from a conceptual standpoint.
 The last layers of the networks used for the original task of object classification are replaced with a new head to accommodate the task of visual quality assessment.
-In the case of \svr{} and \lstm{}, a 5-way softmax layer is added, which distinguishes between the five visual quality classes derived from the MOS.
-Alternatively, in \multi{}, a regression head is used, omitting quality classes as a proxy and directly predicting the MOS score.
-The inputs to the fine-tuning process are rescaled and cropped frames from video or individual images.
+In the case of \lstmt{}, \svrt{}, and \deepbiqt{} a 5-way softmax layer is added, which distinguishes between five visual quality classes derived from quantizing the MOS.
+Alternatively, in \multit{}, a regression head is used, omitting quality classes as a proxy and directly predicting the MOS score.
+The inputs to the fine-tuning process are resized and cropped frames from a video, a set of random image patches, or resized and cropped individual images.

-After fine-tuning, video frames or individual images are passed through the network, and the activations of a selection of layers within the network are extracted as feature representations.
-Here, \multi{} considers all Inception modules of the network and performs global average pooling to reduce the spatial dimensions.
-The VQA papers, however, only consider the last pooling layer as a feature representation.
-In the case of \lstm{}, the sequential frame-level features are saved.
-In contrast, for \svr{}, the frame-level features from the same video are aggregated by performing average, median, minimum, or maximum pooling to obtain video-level representations.
+After fine-tuning, video frames, image patches, or images are passed through the network and the activations of a selection of layers within the network are extracted as feature representations.
+Here, \multit{} considers all Inception modules of the Inception-style network and performs global average pooling to reduce the spatial dimensions.
+The other three approaches, however, only consider the last pooling layer as a feature representation.
+In the case of \lstmt{}, the sequential frame-level features are saved.
+In contrast, for \svrt{}, the frame-level features from the same video are aggregated by performing average, median, minimum, or maximum pooling to obtain video-level representations.
+In the case of \deepbiqt{} the patch-level features from the same source image are aggregated by average pooling to obtain image-level representations.